Ensuring a safe environment

 Dental treatment involves a range of equipment and 'aerosol generating procedures' which can produce significant amounts of saliva/water-based aerosols in the micron and sub-micron range which present a potential transmission risk for the COVID-19 virus.
 Before the pandemic there had only been limited studies into the amount, size range and distance spread of dental aerosols.

 This feasibility study indicated that there was little or no detectable increase in the concentration of aerosol particles for the majority of the ‘aerosol generating procedures’ carried out by dentists.
 Aerosols were being effectively captured and reduced by the use of good practice mitigation techniques, such as the high-volume suction tool and rubber 'dams'.
-This information, along with findings from Newcastle University, was presented to the Scottish Dental Clinical Effectiveness Programme (SDCEP) and will help them make recommendations on fallow times and aerosol mitigation procedures.
+This information, along with findings from Newcastle University, was presented to the Scottish Dental Clinical Effectiveness Programme (SDCEP) and helped them make recommendations on reducing fallow times and taking aerosol mitigation procedures.

-NPL are planning a more detailed study, taking measurements in a range of dental surgery environments, with varying ventilation levels, instrument types, and for different procedures and mitigations, in order to provide definitive advice.
-All of the information from these tests will be shared widely across the dental profession and dental research community.
+NPL have now performed a more detailed study with BOFA and mydentist under the Measurement for Recovery scheme, taking measurements in two dental surgery environments, with varying instrument types and procedures in order to provide definitive advice.
+All of the information from these tests was shared widely across the dental profession and dental research community, and it showed the benefit of a localised extraction system, situated close the patient, to remove generated aerosol in two handed dental procedures.

-NPL has also been working with makers of UVC lamps to understand their role in enhancing sterilisation during the fallow time.
+NPL also worked with suppliers of UVC lamps to understand their role in enhancing sterilisation during the fallow time.

 If you would like to discuss further, please contact us.